adjtomo/seisflows/seisflows/docs/index.rst

 SeisFlows3
 ===============

-SeisFlows is a Python-based waveform inversion package with a growing user base in academia and industry.
-The package has been used for production scale inversions, some with over a billion model parameters, for research problems related to oil and gas exploration, earthquake seismology, and general nonlinear optimization problems.
+SeisFlows is a Python-based waveform inversion package used to tackle the problems of full waveform inversion, seismic migration, and adjoint tomography.

+With a growing user base in academia and industry, this package has been used for production scale inversions, some with over a billion model parameters, for research problems related to oil and gas exploration, earthquake seismology, and general nonlinear optimization problems.

+SeisFlows3 is a fork of SeisFlows and the current main development branch.
+Changes to the package include migration to Python3, updates to source-code readability through improved doc strings and comments, stronger adherance to PEP-8 standards, and additional functionalities not present in the original package.

-SeisFlows3 is the next iteration of SeisFlows, refactored in Python3, with streamlined functionalities and additional capabilities that were not present in the original SeisFlows package.
-Due to the incompatability of Python2 and Python3, backwards compatability between SeisFlows3 and SeisFlows is not guaranteed.
+Throughout the documentation we use the name SeisFlows to refer to this package unless explicitely stated otherwise.
+Due to incompatabilities between Python 2 and 3, backwards compatability between SeisFlows and SeisFlows3 is not guaranteed.

 Installation
 =================

-In most cases, successful applications of SeisFlows require direct editing of the source code.
+Successful applications of SeisFlows will require direct editing of source code.
 For this reason, SeisFlows should be installed directly via the package library using pip.

-The -e flag in the pip install command ensures that SeisFlows is installed in development mode.
+The -e flag in the pip install command ensures that SeisFlows is installed in development mode, meaning changes to the source code are immediately acccessible to the Python interpreter.

 .. code:: bash